Skip links

 Qualifications

-- I am a member of the BACP British Association for Counselling and Psychotherapy.
+• Member of the BACP (British Association for Counselling and Psychotherapy)

-- Full list of qualifications on linkedin: View here
+• Full list of experience / qualifications on LinkedIn: View here